HalkowichJasperSA/labs/mario/more/README.md

 Modify `mario.c` at right in such a way that it implements this program as described!

-{% spoiler "Staff's Solution" %}
+{% spoiler "Try It" %}

-To try out the staff's own implementation of `mario`, execute
+To try out an example implementation of this problem, execute

 ```
 ./mario